adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 Another case is when the existence of a reference is, itself, semantically important — for example, reference counting, or if relayout of a UI should occur each time a mutable reference ceases to exist.
 In these cases it's not OK to allow a regular Rust reference to exist, and yet sometimes we still want to be able to call methods on a reference-like thing.

 In theory, users can define their own smart pointers.
 In practice, they're second-class citizens compared to the smart pointers in Rust's standard library.
-User-defined smart pointers to `T` can accept method calls only if the receiver (`self`) type is `&T` or `&mut T`, which isn't acceptable when we can't safely create native Rust references to a `T`.
+User-defined smart pointers to `T` can accept method calls only if the receiver (`self`) type is `&T` or `&mut T`, which isn't acceptable if we can't safely create native Rust references to a `T`.

 This RFC proposes to loosen this restriction to allow custom smart pointer types to be accepted as a `self` type just like for the standard library types.